Test Studio: Product

 Test Studio's standalone IDE comes with an integrated visual record and playback test recorder that allows users to create test steps based on mouse-click interaction with the UI elements in the browser.
-Automated test cases can be further enhanced through going into the test script and performing advanced in-code actions.
+Automated test cases can be further enhanced going into the test script and performing advanced in-code actions.
 The Visual Studio extension allows users to use Test Studio's automation features within Microsoft Visual Studio.